jacoblam121/dotANI/READMEv2.md

 ## HyperSpec

-Implementation inspired by HyperSpec's GPU method, but not a direct port.
+Drew from HyperSpec's GPU method, but not a direct port as they are incompatible.
-HyperSpec's mass spectra clustering has different inputs, HD vector representation, distance math, and file output format.
+(HyperSpec's mass spectra clustering has different inputs, HD vector representation, distance math, and file output format.)

 # (Everything below this line generated by AI)